michalsvorc/documents/linux/dm-crypt.md

 cryptsetup close <mapped_name>
 ```

 The operation should exit after it encounters: `dd: error writing '/dev/mapper/<mapped_name>': No space left on device`.
+This might take a while after the error is encountered.
 Use of `if=/dev/urandom` is not required as the encryption cipher is used for randomness.
 Setting the cipher during the temporary `cryptsetup open --type plain` (for wiping) does not affect later execution of `cryptsetup luksFormat`.